 - Staff were competent, knowledgeable and carried out their roles effectively.
-Discussion with staff and observation of training records confirmed they received training that was relevant to their role and enhanced their skills.
-All new staff had received a thorough induction on their appointment to ensure they had the appropriate skills to support people with their care. - People told us they felt staff were well trained.
-One person said, "The staff are very diligent, and they know what they're doing.
-They have my confidence." - Staff told us they felt well supported and had access to management when they needed them.
-One staff member said, "The manager is really supportive and always available for advice and guidance.
-I am enjoying working for her."
+Staff confirmed they received training that was relevant to their role and enhanced their skills.
+New staff had received a thorough induction on their appointment to ensure they had the appropriate skills to support people with their care. - Staff told us they felt well supported and had access to management when they needed them.
+One staff member said, "I have received regular supervision since I came to work here and feel really supported.
+The manager and duty care managers are very approachable and helpful if you need their support."